21 May 2021

 Now we want to prove that such a solution works and does not interfere in

-undesired ways with the official reMarkable software xochitl
+undesired ways with the official reMarkable software xochitl.
+But first, we

 need to identify the actual data we want to protect.
 The actual data managed by